itzelcruz35/itzelcruz35/README.md

 # Hi, I'm Itzel! 👋

-I'm a data science enthusiast currently working on projects that analyze trends and create insights from diverse datasets.
-I'm passionate about using data to drive meaningful change and learning new techniques along the way.
+I'm a Data Science student at the University of San Diego, passionate about using data to drive meaningful change and learning new techniques along the way.

 ### 🌱 Currently working on
 - **[https://github.com/GonBla/MSADS_CapstoneProject]**: Our project is focused on developing a predictive model for Favorita, a leading grocery retailer in Ecuador, we will implement time series analysis to address key marketing needs.